macmillanpublishers/RSuite_Word-template/README.md

   * for 3 install locations: removes install dirs to clear old files, recreates dir and installs files
   * adds file attributes for .dotm files (if on Mac)
   * summary/full task
+4. For some reason, on Windows sometimes this installation fails the first time; if you get a Java.io error re: deleting, run installer again.

 ## PC Installation